 Planning a rafting trip with family and friends can be a big deal.
-There are lots of factors to consider including what to bring, what time to arrive, and what the day will be like - do you have questions about our raft trips?
+There are lots of factors to consider including what to bring, is whitewater rafting a safe thing to do, and what the day will be like - do you have questions about our raft trips?
 Most people do!

-No, a lot of our guests are first time rafters.
-Because the Kicking Horse River has everything ranging from calm water to big class 4 whitewater, there’s a trip for everyone, whether you are young or old, in shape or not!
+No, a lot of our guests are first time rafters and all of our trips are suitable for guests with no rafting experience.
+Because the Kicking Horse River has everything from calm water to big class 4 whitewater, there’s a trip for everyone, whether you are young or old, in shape or not!

 At the beginning of the day, prior to the trip, our guides will take you through procedures and a thorough safety demonstration so everyone has a solid understanding of what to expect.

-Our trips start off on the calmest section of the river so you can gradually get used to paddling and being on the river before hitting the bigger rapids with confidence.
+Our trips start off with the calmest section of the river so you can gradually get used to paddling and being on the river before hitting the bigger rapids with confidence.

 We provide all the equipment and clothing you will need for your trip.
 This includes wetsuits, neoprene jackets, splash tops, fleece sweaters, neoprene boots, socks, mitts/gloves, helmets, life jackets, and paddles.

-All you need to bring is a swimsuit and towel.
-We also recommend bringing sunglasses and sunscreen for hot sunny days.
-We sell sunglasses if you forget yours or prefer not to use them, as well as straps to attach your sunglasses to limit the chance of losing them in the river.
+All you need to bring is a swimsuit and towel, and we also recommend bringing sunglasses and sunscreen for hot sunny days.
+We sell sunglasses if you forget yours or prefer not to use them, as well as straps to attach your sunglasses to decrease the chance of losing them in the river.

 We have large separate men’s and women’s change rooms on site which include bathrooms and hot showers.
 There’s lots of time to change before your trip starts and upon your return so there's no need to rush.

 Yes, definitely!
 There are many guests who join us each day who are very nervous about their trip.
 It’s a completely natural feeling to have.
-Our guides are very experienced and understand that many people are nervous about rafting.
-They make a special effort to make you feel comfortable so you can enjoy the day.
+Our guides are very experienced and understand that many people are scared about being on a river.
+They take great care to put you at ease and make you feel comfortable so you can enjoy the day.

 Our day starts with the calmest section of the river first.
 This allows you time to get used to being on the water and paddling with no rapids.
-If you’re feeling comfortable and having fun, you can continue on to the middle section of the river and the bigger whitewater.
+If you’re feeling comfortable and having fun you can continue on to the middle section of the river with the bigger whitewater.

-The Glacier team can attest to the fact that nervous guests at the beginning of the day end up having the most fun, and return to our base entirely happy they went on the trip.
+The Glacier team can attest to the fact that the guests who are the most nervous at the beginning of the day end up having the most fun, and often return to our base with the biggest smiles.

-The Kicking Horse river is glacial fed so it is 3-4 C° year round.
+The Kicking Horse river is glacial fed so it's roughly 3-4 °C year round.
 If it’s a cooler day or you get cold easily, we have lots of layers to keep you warm.

-On hot summer days you will likely need less layers and many of our guests will go for a refreshing dip at the designated swimming spots along the river.
+On hot, summer days you will be fine with less layers and many of our guests will go for a refreshing dip at the designated swimming spots along the river.

 We are also happy to prepare a gluten free or vegan lunch - just let us know when you book!

-We have a professional photographer who will take photos at different locations along the river.
-They will also be at our lunch spot to take photos of you and your group.
+We have a professional photographer who will take photos throughout the day.
+They capture you at different spots along the river and will also be at our lunch spot to grab some shots of you and your group.

-You can view the photos and video from your day at the end of your trip back at our base.
-USB sticks of all the photos and videos from your raft will be available for purchase.
+You can view the photos and video from your raft at the end of your trip back at our base.
+USB sticks or an online link of all the media from your day will be available for purchase.

 We don’t recommend people bring anything with them on the river.
-There is always a chance that cameras could get lost or damaged and there’s very little time to take pictures as you will be paddling the majority of the time.
+There is always a chance things could get lost, damaged or wet, and there’s very little time to take pictures as you'll be required to paddle throughout the day.

 We often get asked by guests if they can bring their own GoPro on the trip.
-We do have helmets with GoPro mounts available, however, it is at your own risk to do so.
-There is always a change the camera could get broken or knocked off and many cameras have been lost in the river.
+You sure can and we do have helmets with GoPro mounts available, however, it is at your own risk.
+There is always a chance the camera could get broken or knocked off and many cameras have been lost in the river.
 We think it’s safer to leave the filming and photos to us.

-The only personal belongings that should be brought on the raft is any medication which may be required such as an asthma inhaler or epi pen.
-Please let your guide know as they have small dry bags to keep such items safe for you.
+The only personal belongings that should be brought on the raft is any medication you may need such as an asthma inhaler or epi pen.
+Please let your guide know as they have small dry bags to keep these items safe for you.